 Today we’re going to chat about the biology of OCD.
 Lots of good stuff, so let’s get busy…

 Here’s how it’s thought to play-out.
 The thalamus is processing incoming sensory messages.
-The caudate nucleus is doing some filtering before opening the gate, which will allow messages to hit the cerebral cortex for a bit of reasoning-seasoning.
+The caudate nucleus is doing some filtering before opening the gate, which will allow messages to hit the cerebral cortex for a bit of reasoning.

 But this time around there’s an air of discomfort and misunderstanding.
 The basal ganglia and cingulate gyrus are indicating there’s trouble on the scene, but for the cortex it’s business as usual – even though it has a hunch something’s up.